NahalG/Telling-Stories-with-Data/CritiqueByDesign.md

+# Maternal Mortality Ratios: An Overview
-# Critique By Design
+### Critique By Design

 ## Introduction
-Coming from a developing country which lacks the basic infrastructure, funding, and skillset to provide good quality healthcare to masses especially women, I am always inquisitive to know how successful the initiatives by World Health Organization (WHO) are when it come women’s health.
-Therefore, I decided to review a data visualization chart for Maternal Mortality Ratio.
+Coming from a developing country which lacks the basic infrastructure, funding, and skillset to provide good quality healthcare to the masses especially women, I am interested to uncover practices especially by the WHO which can help improve the healthcare facilities in my country.
+Therefore, I decided to review a data visualization chart for Maternal Mortality Ratio to assess the statistics for the year 2022.

 ## Maternal Mortality Ratio - A WHO Report Data Visualization